JanisGeise/sparseSpatialSampling/README.md

 [issue](https://github.com/JanisGeise/sparseSpatialSampling/issues).
 There are some known issues, which are listed below.

 ### Known issues

+#### Significant increase in runtime when using STL files as geometry objects

+- when having STL files with many points, this will lead to a significant increase in runtime of $S^3$
+- to counter this problem, the `GeometrySTL3D` geometry object provides a compression functionality using the keyword `reduce_by`, which decreases the number of points within the STL file
+- since the final grid will only be an approximation of the geometry, this factor can be set very high (depending on the STL file), values of `reduce_by=0.9 ...
+0.98` were tested successfully (`0` means no compression)

 #### Visibility of internal nodes in ParaView
 - for 3D cases, the internal nodes are not or only partially displayed in Paraview, although they are present in the HDF5 file